 Bob’s Cottage was built in the 1930’s to house the property’s first full-time gardener.

-Today, Delatite’s 1800 hectares is grazed for fine wool and beef production.
+Today, Delatite’s 1800 hectares is grazed for Beef and Fine wool production.